NemanjaRadosavljevic877/Lease-Site/README.md

-# Car rental site
+# Lease site

-A portfolio project for a fictional car rental company.
+A portfolio project for a fictional Lease company.

 ## Tech stack